Skip to main content

 Natalia Yealy, O.D.

-Dr. Natalia Yealy received her Bachelor of Science degree from the University of Florida in 2002, she graduated with honors and was a recipient of the prestigious Miller Scholar Award.
-She received a second Bachelors degree and her Doctorate of Optometry in 2006 from Nova Southeastern University, graduating at the top of her class.
-After graduation, she was commissioned as a Captain in the United States Army and served on active duty for four years while stationed at the Pentagon, Walter Reed, Fort Sam Houston, TX., and Fort Jackson, SC.
-She continued life in the Army following her active duty husband (Dr. Ryan Yealy) to Fort Knox, KY. and Fort Carson, CO. until 2013, when they decided to move to PA and put down permanent roots.
+Dr. Natalia Yealy received her Bachelor of Science degree from the University of Florida in 2002, graduating with honors and receiving the prestigious Miller Scholar Award.
+She earned a second Bachelor's degree and her Doctorate of Optometry in 2006 from Nova Southeastern University, graduating at the top of her class.
+After graduation, she received a commission as a captain in the United States Army and actively served for four years at the Pentagon, Walter Reed, Fort Sam Houston, TX, and Fort Jackson, SC.

-Dr. Yealy provides primary eye care, diagnosing, treating and managing conditions and diseases of the eye and visual system and also specializes in pediatrics.
+Dr. Natalia Yealy provides primary eye care, diagnosing, treating, and managing conditions and diseases of the eye and visual system, and also specializes in pediatrics.
 Dr. Yealy was born in Colombia and is fluent in both Spanish and English.

 Ryan Yealy, O.D.

 Dr. Ryan Yealy received his Bachelor of Science degree from Millersville University and his Doctorate of Optometry from Salus University in Philadelphia.
-After graduation, he was commissioned as a Captain in the United States Army and served on active duty for four years.
-He was first stationed at Fort Knox, KY. where he helped oversee a student externship program while engaging in special training for Air Assault school and going on a mission trip to provide care in Cambodia.
-He then was transferred to Fort Carson, CO. where he was one of two Optometrists assigned to a Combat Unit.
-After his active duty service was complete, he decided to move back to his hometown of Pennsylvania with his wife and young daughter to settle down and be close to family.
+Upon graduating, he joined the United States Army as a captain and actively served for four years.
+He was first stationed at Fort Knox, KY, where he helped oversee a student externship program while engaging in special training for Air Assault school and going on a mission trip to provide care in Cambodia.
+After that, he received a transfer to Fort Carson, CO, where he joined as one of two optometrists assigned to a Combat Unit.
+After his active duty service was complete, he moved back to his hometown of Pennsylvania with his wife and young daughter to settle down and be close to family.

-Meet with our Keratoconus Specialist in Lancaster County, Pennsylvania to define your eye's condition and ways for treatment.
+Meet with our Keratoconus Specialist in Lancaster & York , Pennsylvania to define your eye's condition and ways for treatment.

 As a result, the cornea bulges outward into more of a cone.
 Our professional optometric team at our eye care clinic is knowledgeable about how to diagnose and treat keratoconus.